awbored/Resume/docs/_sources/professionalexperience.rst.txt

       * Provided regular reporting of security related issues, mostly auditing users with Privileged Access
       * **Accomplishments:**
             * Implemented a Server Security Design Standard to ensure server builds met Privileged Access standards
-            * Provided security insight and created processes for employee on and off boarding
+            * Provided security insight and created processes for employee onboarding and off boarding
             * Lead team and built processes for Server access cleanup project to remove access from servers where privileged access was granted in error